-In addition, we cover some diagnostic, preventive and comprehensive dental services.
+In addition, we cover some routine and comprehensive dental services.

-The Dental Benefits Procedure Chart (which is located in this chapter following the Medical Benefits Chart) shows the specific dental procedures covered by this benefit.
-The procedures listed are covered benefits when provided by an in-network, licensed dentist and when necessary and customary as determined by the standards of generally accepted dental practice.
+The Dental Benefits Procedure Chart (which is located in this chapter following the Medical Benefits Chart), shows the specific dental procedures covered by this benefit.
+The procedures listed are covered benefits when provided by an innetwork, licensed dentist and when necessary and customary as determined by the standards of generally accepted dental practice.
 Information on how to access covered services is located after the Dental Benefits Procedure Chart.